 I made this image in mid-January while snowshoeing on a perfect cold powder day in the Central Cascades near Snoqualmie Pass.
 The surface of the snow is covered with delicate inch-long hoar frost crystals, which form when water vapor in the air comes into contact with a surface that is already below freezing.

-This image is available for the following products: Metal Prints, Acrylic Wall Prints, Framed Prints and Giclee Fine Art Prints.
+This image is available for the following products: Metal Prints, Acrylic Wall Prints and Giclee Fine Art Prints.